-8. (a) Only waste that has been subject to treatment shall be landfilled.
-This provision does not apply to inert waste for which treatment is not technically feasible, nor to any other waste for which such treatment does not contribute to the objectives of these

-Regulations, by reducing the quantity of the waste or the hazards to human health or the environment;

-(b) Only hazardous waste that fulfils the criteria set out in accordance with Schedule 2 shall be landfilled in a hazardous waste landfill;

-(c) Only the following types of non-hazardous waste shall be landfilled at a non-hazardous waste landfill:-

-(i) municipal waste;

-(ii) non-hazardous waste of any other origin, which fulfils the criteria for the acceptance of waste at landfill for non-hazardous waste set out in accordance with Schedule 2;

-(iii) stable, non-reactive hazardous waste (e.g. solidified, vitrified), with leaching behaviour equivalent to those of the non-hazardous wastes referred to at sub-paragraph (ii) which fulfils the relevant acceptance criteria set out in accordance with Schedule 2.
-These hazardous wastes shall not be deposited in cells destined for biodegradable non-hazardous waste.

-(d) inert waste landfill sites shall be used only for inert waste.
+- 7. The dilution or mixture of waste solely in order to meet the of waste acceptance criteria is prohibited. - 8.
+(1) Only waste that has been subject to treatment shall be landfilled.
+This provision does not apply to inert waste for which treatment is not technically feasible, nor to any other waste for which such treatment does not contribute to the objectives of these regulations, by reducing the quantity of the waste or the hazards to human health or the environment. - (2) Only hazardous waste that fulfils the criteria set out in accordance with Schedule 2 shall be landfilled in a hazardous waste landfill. - (3) Only the following types of non-hazardous waste shall be landfilled at a non-hazardous waste landfill: - (a) municipal waste; - (b) non-hazardous waste of any other origin, which fulfils the criteria for the acceptance of waste at landfill for non-hazardous waste set out in accordance with Schedule 2: - (c) stable, non-reactive hazardous waste (e.g. solidified, vitrified), with leaching behaviour equivalent to those of the non-hazardous wastes referred to at paragraph (b) which fulfils the relevant acceptance criteria set out in accordance with Schedule 2.
+These hazardous wastes shall not be deposited in cells destined for biodegradable non-hazardous waste. - (4) Inert waste landfill sites shall be used only for inert waste.

-9. Without prejudice to the Waste Management (Permit and Application for a Control) Regulations, the application for a Landfill Operating Permit Permit. must contain at least the following particulars:

-(a) the identity of the applicant and of the operator when they are different entities;

-(b) the description of the types and total quantity of waste to be deposited;

-(c) the proposed capacity of the disposal site;

-(d) the description of the site, including its hydrogeological and geological characteristics;

-(e) the proposed methods for pollution prevention and abatement;

-(f) the proposed operation, monitoring and control plan;

-(g) the proposed plan for the closure and after-care procedures;
+Application for a landfill operating permit.
+S.L.
+549.63

+- 9. Without prejudice to the Waste Regulations, the application for a landfill operating permit must contain at least the following particulars: - (a) the identity of the applicant and of the operator when they are different entities; - (b) the description of the types and total quantity of waste to be deposited; - (c) the proposed capacity of the disposal site; - (d) the description of the site, including its hydrogeological and geological characteristics; - (e) the proposed methods for pollution prevention and abatement; - (f) the proposed operation, monitoring and control plan; - (g) the proposed plan for the closure and after-care procedures;